openfresque/OpenFresque/README.md

 ## License

 OpenFresk is released under the MIT License.
-See the [MIT-LICENSE](MIT-LICENSE) file for details
+See the [MIT-LICENSE](MIT-LICENSE) file for details.